metacpan/metacpan-cpan-extracted/distros/S/Syntax-Kamelon/README.md

 the graphical interface modules that come along with the distribution you might want to install Wx.

+# kamelon executable

+You can explore Kamelon's capabilities by calling the kamelon script.
+The following command should get you going:

+ kamelon -help

+If you want to do this before installation then you do:

+ perl -Mblib bin/kamelon -help

 # State of development

 Kamelon parsing mechanism is stable and fully developed.
-The formatting side of Kamelon is coming out of alpha phase.
 Documentation is well underway but still rather spartan.
-There is a working output interface for use with the template toolkit.
+There area working output formatters based on the template toolkit.
+Besides a base formatter that you can configure for just about anything (Syntax::Kamelon::Base) there are also formatters for ANSI (Syntax::Kamelon::ANSI) and HTML4 (Syntax::Kamelon::HTML4) output.

 # Development plans

 Improve speed by Rewriting some core functions of Kamelon in C

 Add output formatters for HTML5, PDF, RTF, ODT, etcetera

 Help and support is appreciated.